Seed Oils vs Saturated Fats: Clearing the Confusion

 Importantly, not all saturated fats are equal.
 Saturated fat from minimally processed foods, like dairy, may have different health effects compared to saturated fats from processed meats.
 Yet, when public health advice is issued at the population level, reducing saturated fat intake while increasing intake of polyunsaturated fats remains a robust, evidence-based strategy.

 The strongest body of evidence supports replacing excess saturated fat with polyunsaturated fats - including those from seed oils - as part of a varied, whole-food diet.
+For more studies on this subject area, scroll to bottom of page.

 Final Thoughts